Master of Science in Criminal Justice

-The Master of Science in Criminal Justice (Justice Administration) (MSCJ) online degree gives you the knowledge and training you need to move forward and up in your career.
-Our program focuses on the criminal justice system, justice administration, theories of crime and delinquency, legal issues in criminal justice, and advanced statistics and research methods.
+The Master of Science in Criminal Justice (MSCJ) online degree gives you the knowledge and training you need to move forward and up in your career.
+Our program focuses on the criminal justice system, justice administration, theories of crime and delinquency, legal issues in criminal justice, as well as advanced statistics and research methods.

 online graduate degree in criminal justice requires a minimum of

 36 credits for completion: a core of 15 hours, 18 hours of electives and

 3 credits for the completion of a professional paper.

 The core curriculum includes an overview of the criminal justice system, theories of crime and delinquency, legal issues in criminal justice and advanced statistics and research methods.
 Elective courses cover specialized topics within criminal justice such as capital punishment, violent crime, domestic violence, criminal justice in media, international terrorism, substance abuse and justice policy, and issues in policing and ethics in criminal justice practice.

 - 100% online